-While many of the oldest and most venerated men who began painting at Balgo Hills in the late 1980’s have passed away, leaving us to cherish their priceless legacy, one artist has emerged during the last decade who may come to be considered the most remarkable of them all.
-Boxer Milner, a tall, gentle old cattleman, in his early seventies, began painting quite minimal, small, rigid, paintings with linear shapes and large amounts of monochromatic dotting in the late 1980's.
-Growing in confidence as an artist through the 1990’s his paintings veered further and further away from conventional Balgo aesthetics as he has gone on to create ever more exciting and challenging compositions.
-His work over the past decade, stands out as the very best the region has produced in paintings that offer an entirely different vision from the vivid depictions of sandy desert country, characteristic of the majority of Balgo artists.
+After many of the oldest and most venerated men who began painting at Balgo Hills in the late 1980’s had already passed away, one artist emerged during the late ’90s and early 2000s, who may come to be considered the most remarkable of them all.
+Boxer Milner, a tall, gentle old cattleman began painting quite minimal, small, rigid, paintings with linear shapes and large amounts of monochromatic dotting in the late 1980's.
+Growing in confidence as an artist through the 1990’s, his paintings veered further and further away from conventional Balgo aesthetics as he went on to create ever more exciting and challenging compositions.
+His work stands out as the very best the region has produced in paintings that offer an entirely different vision from the vivid depictions of sandy desert country, characteristic of the majority of Balgo artists.

-It is the intimate knowledge of all the facets of the river system, as a traditional owner of Purkitji, which informs the majority of Boxer’s paintings and his unique aesthetic.
-He re-presents this land in a way that is more than just physical - it is geographic, meteorological and mythical.
+It is the intimate knowledge of all the facets of the river system as a traditional owner of Purkitji, which informed the majority of Boxer’s paintings and his unique aesthetic.
+He represented this land in a way that was more than just physical - it was geographic, meteorological and mythical.
 His country is redolent with colours, landmarks, and a life force very different to that which exists only a short distance to the South, where the Great Sandy Desert begins.
 Paintings from this region have colours - blues and greens - that are not found elsewhere in Balgo art.
 In Boxer’s paintings, floodwaters are coloured by the white silt of the surrounding clay country.
 This is the ‘milk water’, which features in many of Boxer’s works, providing a geometric grid against which the rest of the landscape is represented, imposing carefully depicted boundaries of story over the land.
-His motifs refer to the miraculous transformations in the land and sky as new life seeps in to the flat lands; of the passage of water and the changing coloured tides; and the mythological drama associated with the sight and sound of thunder, lightning, rain, and brilliant rainbows.
+His motifs refer to the miraculous transformations in the land and sky as new life seeps into the flat lands; of the passage of water and the changing coloured tides; and the mythological drama associated with the sight and sound of thunder, lightning, rain, and brilliant rainbows.
 Colour changes represent the trees and vegetation, the red and white stones, the black soil, the myriad channels and tributaries, the hills and the contours that define the artist’s home.
-All this is contained within the dot and line work that surrounds the inescapable forms and patterns that he employs to portray Purkitji.
+All this is contained within the dot and line work that surrounds the inescapable forms and patterns that he employed to portray Purkitji.

 Boxer’s paintings are characterised by a masterful sense of composition and an innate ability to mix and marry colours on the canvas.
 Stylistically his paintings take the linear compositional elements developed by artists such as Lucy Yukenbarri and John Lee Tjakamarra, and elevate them to a level unparalleled by any other painter.
-His incredibly large hands paint with great control, assurance, and precision, using a two handed action that is an absolute expression of patience and integrity.
+His incredibly large hands painted with great control, assurance, and precision, using a two handed action that was an absolute expression of patience and integrity.
 Former art co-ordinator, Erica Izett, described his colour fields as ‘mesmerising and precisely articulated.
 Each dot is applied to the canvas twice over with a stick, so that it sits up, much like a frozen raindrop piercing water or dust‘.
-For Boxer, each brushstroke is measured and definite, with deliberate dots covering the surface of the canvas.
-While he may begin painting with primaries, the finished paintings consist of an incredible range of colours, which he mixes carefully.
-He juxtaposes reds and pinks or blues and lavenders, filling the entire canvas with dots.
+For Boxer, each brushstroke was measured and definite, with deliberate dots covering the surface of the canvas.
+While he may have begun painting with primaries, the finished paintings consist of an incredible range of colours, which he mixed carefully.
+He juxtaposed reds and pinks or blues and lavenders, filling the entire canvas with dots.
 The colours created by Boxer are different to those of any other Balgo painter and at times can be totally unexpected.
-A self-taught colour mixer, Boxer shows an extraordinary sense of subtlety and beauty.
+A self-taught colour mixer, Boxer showed an extraordinary sense of subtlety and beauty.

-As he has advanced in age his work has stood out as the very best the region has produced.
-Tim Acker, now with the artist’s advocacy association, Desart, spent several years at Balgo Hills and knows Boxer and his art intimately.
-Despite having worked with Aboriginal artists across the far north and desert regions and with all of the great living Balgo artists, in his opinion ‘there is no artist I’ve ever met like Boxer.
+As he advanced in age his work stood out as the very best the region has produced.
+Tim Acker, now with the artist’s advocacy association, Desart, spent several years at Balgo Hills and knew Boxer and his art intimately.
+Despite having worked with Aboriginal artists across the far north and desert regions and with all of the great living Balgo artists, in his opinion there was 'no artist I’ve ever met like Boxer.
 His work is amongst the most distinctive of all Aboriginal artists, anywhere.
 His inventiveness, the way he plays with form, structure, and shape is unique, as is his use of colour'.
-Acker likens watching Boxer paint to ‘watching a sculpture being carved from stone'.
-He approaches the canvas so patiently, assesses it so carefully, before recreating - dot by dot, stroke by stroke, in a thrilling variety of ways - the story of that flood-prone Purkitji country.
+Acker likened watching Boxer paint to ‘watching a sculpture being carved from stone'.
+He approached the canvas so patiently, assessed it so carefully, before recreating - dot by dot, stroke by stroke, in a thrilling variety of ways - the story of that flood-prone Purkitji country.